 \section{Experiments}

-We begin by evaluating the performance of our active domain adaptation method (\fullmethod) across 6 domain shifts of varying difficulty (Sec~\ref{sec:domainnet}).
-To demonstrate the importance of each component of our method, we next present ablations of our sampling strategy (\method) and our choice of semi-supervised adaptation (Sec~\ref{sec:components}).
-For all experiments, we follow the standard batch active learning setting~\cite{brinker2003incorporating}, in which we perform multiple rounds of batch active sampling, label acquisition, and model updates.
-As our performance metric, we compute model accuracy on the target test split versus the number of labels used from the target train split at each round.
-We run each experiment 3 times and report accuracy mean and 1 standard deviation.
+We begin by describing our datasets and metrics, implementation details, and baselines (Sec~\ref{subsec:datasets}-~\ref{subsec:baselines}).
+Next, we benchmark the performance of \method across 6 domain shifts of varying difficulty against state-of-the art methods for Active DA and AL, across different learning settings (Sec~\ref{subsec:results}).
+We then ablate our method, analyze its sensitivity to various hyperparameters, and visualize its behavior (Sec~\ref{subsec:analysis}).
+Finally, we combine our method with various DA strategies, and study its effectiveness in learning from scratch (Sec~\ref{subsec:learning}).
+We follow the standard batch active learning setting~\cite{brinker2003incorporating}, in which we perform multiple rounds of batch active sampling, label acquisition, and model updates.